-International Orthodox Christian Charities (IOCC) supports one of the largest established networks to deliver life-saving humanitarian aid inside Syria where more than 7 million people are currently in need of assistance.
-In addition to its work inside Syria, IOCC staff is working regionally to address the growing needs of more than 1.8 million refugees in Jordan, Lebanon, Iraq and Armenia as well as people in need in those host countries.
+International Orthodox Christian Charities (IOCC) supports one of the largest established networks to deliver life-saving humanitarian aid inside Syria where more than 9.3 million people are currently in need of assistance, 6.5 million of which are internally displaced.
+In addition to its work inside Syria, IOCC staff is working regionally to address the growing needs of more than 2.2 million refugees in Jordan, Lebanon, Iraq and Armenia as well as people in need in those host countries.

-Responding to one of the worst humanitarian and refugee crises in history, IOCC is one of the few international nongovernmental organizations working on the ground in Syria to provide aid to people who have been displaced inside the country by the civil war.
+Responding to one of the worst humanitarian and refugee crises in history, IOCC is one of the few international nongovernmental organizations working on the ground in 11 of Syria's 14 governorates to provide aid to people who have been displaced inside the country by the civil war.
 In providing this aid, IOCC works in close partnership with the Greek Orthodox Patriarch of Antioch and All the East.

 - EMERGENCY AID — Displaced families inside Syria as well as Syrians refugees who have lost everything and are now living in Lebanon, Jordan and Iraq are receiving critical food aid and essentials like infant care supplies, personal hygiene supplies, clothing, blankets, mattresses, and essential medicines and medical supplies.

 - HEALTH AND NUTRITION — Working with health and community workers, IOCC is working to protect infants and pregnant and lactating women affected by the Syrian crisis by promoting proper infant and young child feeding and healthy maternal nutrition.
 IOCC is also providing vital support to enable Syrians struggling to find functioning health facilities to receive emergency surgeries and is providing personal hygiene kits to displaced Syrians to maintain their health where crowded conditions and a lack of water for personal hygiene have resulted in a sharp increase in scabies and other public health maladies.